Explore the 2019 programme below, either by browsing the separate sections, or looking at the timetable view.

 Conference

-Convened by Aparna Sharma (UCL) Arine Kirstein Høgel (Aarhus University)
+Convened by Aparna Sharma (UCLA) Arine Kirstein Høgel (Aarhus University)

 In this workshop, filmmakers and researchers Sharma and Høgel explore how haptic approaches may provide the means to address nonverbal and embodied forms of knowledge through film.
 They will outline the techniques they use in their own practice as a prompt for further discussion of how haptic audio-visuality can be applied within ethnographic film.